Lafitte's Blacksmith Shop Bar

 👻

-The ghost of Jean Lafitte is the most frequently reported apparition at the bar that bears his name.
-Unlike many spectral figures, he appears as a full-bodied apparition—solid enough to be mistaken for a living person until he vanishes.
+The ghost of Jean Lafitte is the most frequently reported presence at the bar that bears his name.
+Unlike many spectral figures, he appears solid enough to be mistaken for a living person until he vanishes.
 Witnesses describe him standing in dark corners, particularly near the fireplace on the first floor, staring silently at patrons until someone notices him.
-He has never spoken a word to anyone.
+He's never spoken a word to anyone.
 He simply watches, then disappears into the shadows.

-The fireplace itself harbors a different, more malevolent presence.
-Local legend holds that Lafitte's treasure remains hidden within the bricks of the tavern, guarded by something that does not welcome curiosity.
-Those who peer too closely into the fireplace grate have reported seeing a pair of glowing red eyes staring back at them from the darkness—eyes that some visitors describe as demonic in nature.
+The fireplace itself harbors a different, more menacing presence.
+Local legend holds that Lafitte's treasure remains hidden within the bricks of the tavern, guarded by something that doesn't welcome curiosity.
+Those who peer too closely into the fireplace grate have reported seeing a pair of glowing red eyes staring back at them from the darkness -- eyes that some visitors describe as demonic in nature.

-The atmosphere of Lafitte's Blacksmith Shop enhances every paranormal encounter.
-The bar operates almost entirely by candlelight—there is no electricity in most of the building.
+The atmosphere of Lafitte's Blacksmith Shop enhances every encounter.
+The bar operates almost entirely by candlelight -- there's no electricity in most of the building.
 Brick masonry lies exposed, floorboards creak underfoot, and window shutters hang askew.
-Visitors experience unexplained cold spots, the sudden smell of tobacco smoke when no one is smoking, and sounds that seem to come from nowhere and everywhere at once.
+Visitors feel sudden icy drafts in spots where there's no ventilation, catch the smell of tobacco smoke when no one's smoking, and hear sounds that seem to come from nowhere and everywhere at once.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.